cissyzhang54/lantern/README.md

 ### Client-Side Logging Information:

+ * Logging is drained to Splunk - to filter for lantern events use: `index=heroku source="/var/log/apps/heroku/ft-editorial-lantern.log"`
  * Errors will be emailed to digitalnewsroom.alerts@ft.com
  * Stats can be viewed here: https://app.getsentry.com/ft/production/
  * For more logging know how see: https://docs.getsentry.com/hosted/clients/javascript/usage/#raven-js-reporting-errors